-The Family Law Court will maintain a list of qualified private evaluators who have completed and signed a Declaration of Private Child Custody Evaluator Regarding Qualifications (Judicial Council form FL-326).
+The Family Law Court will maintain a list of qualified private evaluators who have completed and signed a Declaration of Private Child Custody

+Evaluator Regarding Qualifications (Judicial Council form FL-326).
 The list may be viewed on the court's public website at www.occourts.org, and will also be available at the Family Law Clerk's Office.
 Each private evaluator must promptly provide the Administrative Assistant to the Family Law Panel with updates to any information contained in the list.

-Each evaluator on the list must submit a yearly Declaration of Private Child Custody Evaluator Regarding Qualifications (Judicial Council form FL-326) to the Supervising Family Law Judge, verifying completion of all updated training as required by rules 5.225 and 5.230 of the California Rules of Court by March 1st of each year.
+Each evaluator on the list must submit a Declaration of Private Child Custody Evaluator Regarding Qualifications (Judicial Council form FL-326), verifying completion of all updated training as required by rules 5.225 and 5.230 of the California Rules of Court by March 1st of each year.